sebastien/select.js/README.md

 Extending
 ---------

-Select is ready for being extended (or "monkey-patched") if you prefer.
-Simply extend the prototype:
+Select can be extended by "monkey-patched" the prototype:

 ```
 modules.select.Selection.prototype.<YOUR NEW METHOD> = function(...) {